LAST UPDATED: 8/30/20

 We collect and use the information below to provide and improve the Services of Ascend.

-Ascend collects user first and last name; contact information such as email address, phone number; post-high school plans; and GPA, SAT, PSAT, and ACT test scores as reported by the user.
-We do not require all of this information in order for students and mentees to use the platform; however, we do recommend providing contact information for the best user experience.
-We also collect any information entered into the platform by the user for goal-setting and communication purposes.
+Ascend collects user first and last name; contact information such as email address, phone number; post-high school plans; and GPA, SAT, PSAT, and ACT test scores as reported by the user in their profile.
+We do not require this information for students and mentees to use the platform; however, we do need an email address for account authentication purposes.
+We also store any user-generated content entered into the platform for goal-setting, personal assessments and communication purposes.

 We will occasionally send out surveys, and if you choose to respond, we collect that information.